-- Undo Limit.
-As default the undo limit is set to 500.
-By writing a higher number in this field, more actions can be undone.
-Undo applies to all changes made on molecules, sequences, alignments or trees (see section 2.1.3). - Audit Support.
-If this option is checked, all manual editing of sequences will be marked with an annotation on the sequence (see figure 4.2).
+- Undo Limit The default number of undo actions is 500.
+Undoing and redoing actions is described in section 2.1.3). - Audit Support If this option is checked, all manual editing of sequences will be marked with an annotation on the sequence (figure 4.2).
 Placing the mouse on the annotation will reveal additional details about the change made to the sequence (see figure 4.3).
-Note that no matter whether Audit Support is checked or not, all changes are also recorded in the History log () (see section 2.5).
+Note that no matter whether Audit Support is checked or not, all changes are recorded in the History log ((See section 2.5)).